histeven168/chiikawa-puzzle/README.md

 # Free browser gameplay
 Play instantly in your web browser with no downloads, installations, or accounts required.
 Completely free access to all Chiikawa puzzle content - just open the page and start building your favorite characters!

+# how to play chiikawa puzzle game
+1. Choose your Chiikawa character
+Start your puzzle adventure by selecting from adorable Chiikawa characters including Chiikawa, Hachiware, and Usagi.
+Each character offers a unique puzzle challenge with different piece arrangements.
+Pick your favorite cute friend and get ready for a delightful memory game experience!
+2. Place pieces with memory magic
+Here's where the Chiikawa puzzle gets interesting!
+Click or tap to place puzzle pieces in their correct positions.
+But here's the twist - once you place a piece, it completely disappears from view!
+You'll need to rely on your memory to remember exactly where each Chiikawa character part belongs.
+This unique mechanic makes each Chiikawa game session both challenging and rewarding as you build your favorite characters piece by piece.
+3. Complete and share your creation
+Watch your Chiikawa puzzle come to life as you successfully place all the pieces!
+Each completed character reveals the adorable final image, bringing joy and satisfaction to every puzzle session.
+Share your completed artwork with friends or challenge yourself with different characters.

+# fun ways to play
+1. Perfect Assembly: Try to build characters exactly as they should look for the most adorable results.
+2. Creative Mix-ups: Experiment with placing pieces in unexpected spots to create hilarious mixed-up versions.
+3. Speed Challenges: Time yourself completing each Chiikawa game and try to beat your personal records.
+4. Character Collection: Work through all available characters to see every cute design.
+5. Memory Training: Use the disappearing pieces mechanic to improve your visual memory skills while having fun.